ChimeraOS/chimeraos/README.md

 ### play any game
 out of the box support for playing NES, SNES, Genesis, N64, PlayStation, Wii, Steam, GOG, itch.io games and more (currently only Steam games work out of the box)

-## Disclaimer
-gamerOS is currently an experimental installer script that, when run, results in a minimal Arch Linux system capable of playing Steam games in big picture mode out of the box.

 ## Requirements